Overview

 After completion of the course, participants should be in a position to:

-3. Explain a variety of attacker behaviors
+3. Explain a variety of attack behaviors and types of cybercrimes

-4. Design policies and interventions that are based on a true understanding of attacker behavior
+4. Design policies and interventions that are based on a true understanding of attacker behavior and most recent cybercrime trends

 Details